FridaySalami/cookbook-chefstore/src/content/recipes/crispy-panko-chicken-bites.md

 ## Why You'll Love This

-You ever bite into somethin' and hear that *crackle*?
-That “oh dang” sound?
+You ever bite into something and just stop for a second?
-That’s panko magic.
-These chicken bites are light, crispy, and way better than anything in the freezer aisle.
+That perfect *crunch* gives way to juicy chicken, light and golden on the outside, tender and seasoned within.
-Perfect for parties, kids’ dinners, or sneakin’ a few straight from the tray before anyone notices.
+These bites are made for dipping, stacking, or straight-up stealing off the tray before anyone notices.
+Simple, crispy, and addictive in the best way.

 ## Ingredients

-- 2 chicken breasts, cut into bite-sized chunks
+- 2 Chicken Breasts, Cut Into Bite-Sized Pieces
-- 1 cup Panko Breadcrumbs
+- 1 Cup Panko Breadcrumbs
-- 1/2 cup plain flour
+- ½ Cup Plain Flour
-- 2 large eggs, beaten
+- 2 Large Eggs
-- 1 tsp garlic powder
+- 1 Teaspoon Garlic Powder
-- 1/2 tsp paprika
+- ½ Teaspoon Paprika
-- Salt and pepper, to taste
+- Salt
+- Black Pepper
-- Vegetable oil, for frying
+- Vegetable Oil, For Frying

-**Optional Dips:**
+### Optional Dips
-- Sweet chili sauce
+- Sweet Chili Sauce
-- Honey mustard
+- Honey Mustard
-- BBQ sauce
+- Barbecue Sauce
-- Garlic mayo
+- Garlic Mayonnaise

 ## Instructions

+1. **Set up your coating station**
-1. Set up three bowls: one with flour, one with beaten eggs, one with panko breadcrumbs mixed with garlic powder, paprika, salt, and pepper.
+   Place the flour in one shallow bowl.
+Beat the eggs in a second bowl.
+In a third, combine the panko breadcrumbs with garlic powder, paprika, a pinch of salt, and black pepper.

+2. **Coat the chicken**
-2. Dip each chicken piece first into flour, then egg, then panko, pressing lightly to coat.
+   Dip each piece of chicken into the flour, then the egg, then the seasoned panko.
+Press gently to help the coating stick.

+3. **Heat the oil**
-3. Heat about 2 inches of oil in a deep pan to 180°C / 350°F.
+   Pour vegetable oil into a deep pan to a depth of about 2 inches.
+Heat to 180°C or 350°F. The oil should sizzle gently when a breadcrumb is dropped in.

+4. **Fry the chicken**
-4. Fry chicken bites in batches for 2–3 minutes per side, until golden brown and cooked through.
+   Fry the chicken pieces in batches for 2 to 3 minutes per side until golden brown and cooked through.
+Avoid overcrowding the pan.

-5. Drain on kitchen paper.
+5. **Rest and drain**
+   Transfer cooked chicken to a plate lined with kitchen paper.
+Let rest a few minutes while you prep your dips.

+6. **Serve and enjoy**
-6. Serve hot with your favourite dipping sauces.
+   Pile onto a platter and serve hot with your choice of dipping sauces.

 ## Tips

-- Want extra crunch?
-Double-dip: egg, panko, egg again, panko again.
+- For even more crunch, double dip: egg, panko, egg again, and another layer of panko
-- Bake instead of frying?
-Spray with oil and bake at 200°C for about 20 minutes, flipping halfway.
+- Want to bake instead of fry?
+Lightly oil the breaded bites and bake at 200°C for 20 minutes, flipping halfway
-- Great for meal prep—freeze after breadcrumbing for quick fry-ups later.
+- You can freeze them after breading for a quick fry-up anytime

 ## Goes Great With

-- Crispy fries or a side salad
+- Crispy fries or oven-roasted wedges
-- Stuffed into wraps with slaw
+- Tucked into wraps with shredded lettuce and garlic sauce
-- Piled high for game night feasting
+- Game nights, lunchboxes, or impromptu kitchen picnics

+---

+> **Simple to make, hard to stop eating.
+These bites don’t just crunch, they sing.**